Creating crawlers

 Required.
 A string with the URL of the comic’s web page.

 Optional.
-Wheter or not this comic is still being crawled.
-Defaults to
+Whether or not this comic is still being crawled.

 Optional.
-The first date the comic was published at.
+The first date the comic was published at, as an

 Optional.
-The last date the comic was published at if it is discontinued.
+The last date the comic was published at, as an ISO 8601 date string, if the comic is discontinued.

 Optional.
 Name of the author and the comic’s license if available.